CloudBuds/Blog-Site-1/content/posts/api-updates.md

 ---

-Hello everyone, we have recently published a few minor API changes that may or may not effect our Users and or their Bots, A list of Changes will can be found below for those of you who are interested in what has and has not changed.
+Hello everyone, we have recently published a few minor API changes that may or may not effect our Users and or their Bots, A list of Changes can be found below for those of you who are interested in what has and has not changed.

 ---